 - Data collection: If there was a discrepancy between Dynamic Yield and your analytics platform of more than 5%, verify that your events are implemented correctly.
 For details, see Validating Events Implementation.

-- Probability to be Best: If there were 4-6 metrics that had a variation with more a score greater than 95%, let the test run for a second week before determining the results.
-If more than 6 metrics has a variation with a score greater than 95%, contact Customer Support.
+- Probability to be Best: If there are more than 2 metrics that reached significance - let the test run for a second week before determining the results.
+If more than 6 metrics have a variation with a score greater than 95%, check contact Customer Support.

 What to do after an A/A test succeeded?